mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Th - comments on wanting students to be frustrated when playing it, it's fun - then the final level being a secret fun experience playing against the norms of platform game design, thus illiciting surprise.

-#### More examples of designing for others / shifts of perspective
+#### Other examples and interpretation on designing for others / shifts of perspective

-Move challenge here?
-NO...
+PRIORITY HIGH
 Find other examples...

+Shifts can be described as shifting between levels of activity if viewing activity through an AT lens that encompasses nested levels of activity systems.

 There are different levels of designing for others.
 One is just to make a playable game experience which by design involves an imagined user experience in the abstract.
 The example above shows a more playful and direct imagining of the experience of other people in the room a more tangible motivation with a more immediate reward.

-#### Interpretation of data on designing for others

 We have explored in the literature review the value of design as a process, to see surrounding world as a designed experience, Latour.
 Other researchers propose that early (all) stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.

 FIND RESEARCH TO SUPPORT